 But my pièce de résistance is Sweet Potato Toast!

-I read on Twitter about a young woman who had a hankering for avocado on toast but discovered she had no bread.
+A young woman had a hankering for avocado on toast but discovered she had no bread.
 Not to be done out of having her beloved avocado, she sliced up a sweet potato and put them in the toaster!
 Ta-da!
 A new snack was born.

 We experimented one weekend and discovered they need to be thinly sliced and need two full goes in a basic toaster, about 10 minutes or so, depending on the thickness of the slices and whether you want them soft or with a little bite.